Sandarmokh: Those shot at Sandarmokh, 1937–1938

 The thousands executed over 14 months from October 1937 to December 1938 fall into three broad groups.
 Many were from Karelia, a total of 2,344 free inhabitants of the republic.
 A smaller number (624) were forced "settlers" (i.e. peasants exiled to the North after the collectivisation of agriculture).
-A great many of those shot (1,988) were already prisoners of the Belbaltlag (White Sea-Baltic Canal) camp system.
+A great many of those shot (1,988) were already prisoners of the Belbaltlag (White Sea–Baltic Canal) camp system.
 A smaller group of 1,111 prisoners were brought there from Solovki prison camp.
 Together they made up almost half of those shot during the Great Terror in Karelia.

-"Alongside hard-working peasants, fishermen and hunters from nearby villages," wrote Yury Dmitriev wrote: "there were writers and poets, scientists and scholars, military leaders, doctors, teachers, engineers, clergy of all confessions and statesmen who found their final resting place here."
+"Alongside hard-working peasants, fishermen and hunters from nearby villages", wrote Yury Dmitriev, "there were writers and poets, scientists and scholars, military leaders, doctors, teachers, engineers, clergy of all confessions and statesmen who found their final resting place here."
 Among the last named group were prominent members of the intelligentsia from the many national and ethnic cultures of the USSR – for example, Finns, Karelians, and Volga Germans.
 Ukraine was especially singled out, losing 289 of its writers, dramatists and other public figures, the "Executed Renaissance", in a single day.

 The following 25 individuals illustrate this variety.
 They are listed by surname in alphabetical order: